 |Announcers||Bob Cole and Harry Neale (CBC)|

 The 1990 Stanley Cup Finals was the championship series of the National Hockey League's (NHL) 1989–90 season, and the culmination of the 1990 Stanley Cup playoffs.
 It was contested by the Edmonton Oilers and the Boston Bruins; the Oilers won, four games to one.
-For the Oilers, it was their fifth Cup win in seven years, and the only one since they traded Wayne Gretzky to the Los Angeles Kings in 1988.
+The series was a rematch of the 1988 Finals, albeit with the notable absence of Wayne Gretzky who was traded from Edmonton to the Los Angeles Kings during the 1988 off-season.
+For the Oilers, it was their fifth Cup win in seven years, and the team's only championship after trading Gretzky.
 This would be the last of eight consecutive Finals contested by a team from Alberta (the Oilers appeared in six, the Calgary Flames in two).

 Paths to the Finals